LiuyinYang1101/Sea-Wave/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies (list the dependencies and their versions, if applicable).
 3. Download the EEG data and preprocessed datasets as described in the accompanying documentation.
-4. Run the model training script, specifying the desired hyperparameters and dataset paths.
+4. Run the model training script, specifying the desired hyperparameters and dataset paths in the corresponding .json file.
 5. Evaluate the trained model's performance on held-out subjects and held-out stories.

 ## Usage

-\[Provide usage instructions and examples here\]
+'''
+to train:
+python distributed_train.py
+'''

 ## Model Interpretability